 What’s the deal?
 A bar and microbrewery that’s ideal for a group drink.

-What to drink: Any of the beers brewed in-house.
+What should I drink?
+Any of the beers brewed in-house.

 Blending bar, bistro and microbrewery, Les Cuves de Fauve is worth going to simply to sample its 16 draught beers.
 The setting, too, is light and pleasant, with its brick and concrete walls, neon signs and ample shrubbery.
 The bartenders are helpful.
 And just to top it all off, young chef Oscar Verlant (formerly of Frenchie and Apicius) serves up 15 or so exquisite dishes that slip down really rather easily.